 Interior drainage systems like the BasementGutter™ system and sump pumps are longer-lasting alternatives to exterior drainpipes.
 Both systems are easy to install, safer, and more convenient than typical drainpipes on the outside.

-The BasementGutter™ system sits in the subfloor atop the footing, instead of in dirt and mud.
+The BasementGutter™ system sits on the subfloor atop the footing instead of in dirt and mud.
 It collects any water that enters the basement and directs it to the sump pump, which ejects it outside.
 Ultimately, they keep your basement dry and protected from water damage.